worktheclock/replit.github.io/tutorials/29-paid-content-site.md

             raise ValidationError("Content name already taken.")
 ```

-When admins create content, they'll specify a name, a description, and a price, as well as uploading both the PDF and a preview image.
+When admins create content, they'll specify a name, a description, and a price, as well as upload both the PDF, and a preview image.
 We've used WTForm's validators to restrict the file types that can be uploaded for each.
 Should we decide to branch out from selling PDFs in the future, we can add additional file extensions to the `file` field's `FileAllowed` validator.
 We could also make individual fields optional by removing their `InputRequired()` or `FileRequired()` validators.

 The final part of our form is a custom validator to reject new PDFs with IDs that match existing PDFs.
 Because we're validating on ID rather than name, admins won't be able to create PDFs with the same name but different capitalization (e.g. "Sherlock Holmes" and "SHERLOCK HOLMES").

 We've finished creating our form class.
-Now we can return to `main.py` and import it with the following `import` statement, which you can add just below the other imports at the top of the file.
+Now we can return to `main.py` and import the class with the following `import` statement, which you can add just below the other imports at the top of the file.

 ```python
 from forms import name_to_id, ContentCreateForm